-Pre-requisites: Students must have achieved well in NCEA Level 2 Mathematics with Calculus to enrol in this course and entry to this course is at the discretion of the Head of
+Pre-requisites: Students must have achieved well in NCEA Level 2 Mathematics with Calculus, including the external exam, to enrol in this course and entry to this course is at the discretion of the Head of Mathematics.

-Mathematics.

 Equipment required: This course requires students to have their own graphics calculator.
 NZQA states students without a graphics calculator are disadvantaged.
 A graphics calculator is also required for NCEA Level 3 Mathematics.